Arab nations inch toward rehabilitating Syria’s Assad

 On Dec.
 27, the United Arab Emirates reopened its embassy in Damascus with a public ceremony, in the most significant Arab overture yet toward the Assad government, almost certainly coordinated with Saudi Arabia.
 The Bahrain Embassy followed the next day.

 The debate now appears to be about when, not whether, to re-admit Syria to the Arab League.
 At a meeting in Cairo on Wednesday, Egyptian Foreign Minister Sameh Shukri said Syria’s return to the League is connected to developments on the political track to end the crisis.

+Iraqi Foreign Minister Mohamed Alhakim, speaking in Baghdad at a joint press conference with his Iranian counterpart, said Sunday that his country supports efforts to restore Syria’s membership in the Arab League.

-Some officials in Lebanon insist Syria should be invited to an Arab economic summit the country is hosting next week, although final decision rests with the League.
+In Lebanon, some officials insist Syria should be invited to an Arab economic summit the country is hosting next week, although final decision rests with the League.

 “It could happen slower or faster, but if Assad is going to stay where he is, then obviously countries in the region are going to try to make the best of that situation,” said Aron Lund, a fellow with The Century Foundation.
 “American politicians can sit in splendid isolation on the other side of an ocean and pretend Syria isn’t what it is,” he said.
 “But King Abdullah of Jordan can’t.”